yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Markdown Extended Features-en.md

 ```
 :::fold[Usage Tips]
-If you need to add content that may not interest all readers, you can place it in a collapsible section.
+Content that may not interest all readers can be placed in a collapsible section.
 :::
 ```

 ### Output

 :::fold[Usage Tips]
-If you need to add content that may not interest all readers, you can place it in a collapsible section.
+Content that may not interest all readers can be placed in a collapsible section.
 :::

 ## Github Repository